SofaComplianceRobotics/docs-support/docs/EmioLabs/emio-labs-user-manual.md

 After completing the requirements in simulation, you may have the opportunity to pilot the real soft robot:

 - Ensure the physical device is properly connected and powered on.
-- Toggle the "Simulation/Robot" button at the top of the simulation software.
+- Toggle the "Simulation/Robot" button at the top of the simulation software to establish a connection between the simulator and the real device.
+When in "Robot" mode, pressing the play button will send simulation commands directly to the real device.
-- And finally use the interface controls to send commands to the real robot (see the [SOFA Robotics docs](/docs/SOFARobotics/GUI-user-manual)).
+- And finally use the interface controls to pilote Emio (see the [SOFA Robotics docs](/docs/SOFARobotics/GUI-user-manual)).

 ## Sandbox